Democracy formally took root in colonial North America on Oct. 4, 1636, when Plymouth Colony drew up the first written legal code on the continent.

 By 1636, Plymouth Colony had fewer than 3,000 inhabitants.
 The Massachusetts Bay Colony would eventually eclipse it in wealth and population and absorbed the entire colony.

-In the beginning, the laws of Plymouth Colony were merely proclaimed by the General Court, but in 1636 they were put into a code known as the ‘General Fundamentals.’
+In the beginning, the laws of Plymouth Colony only carried the weight of a proclamation by the General Court.
+But in 1636 the court put them into a code known as the “General Fundamentals.”

 The legal code included a rudimentary bill of rights and guaranteed trial by jury.
 It levied taxes, decreed the distribution of land and set out punishments for specific crimes.
 Several crimes carried the death penalty: treason, murder, witchcraft, arson, sodomy, rape, bestiality, adultery, and cursing or smiting one’s parents.